Wondering about the world of pearl jewelry?

 Is a pearl good for an engagement ring?

 Traditional round pearls are a favorite for a gemstone alternative to a diamond engagement ring.
 However, they don't make the best gemstone for an engagement ring.
-They can be worn as engagement rings, but you must take great care with them.
+They can be worn as engagement rings, but you must take great care of pearls.

 Pearls reach a 2.5 on Moh scale, making them very scratchable.
 After all, diamonds are the hardest mineral in world reaching a 10 on the Mohs scale.
 Pearls are more likely to scratch than to actually break.